New York Post: Style

 Murdoch imported the style of many of his Australian and British newspapers, such as The Sun, which remains one of the highest selling daily newspapers in the United Kingdom.
-This style, known as tabloid journalism, by the Posts famous headlines such as "Headless body in topless bar" (written by Vincent Musetto).
+This style, known as tabloid journalism, is exemplified by the Posts famous headlines such as "Headless body in topless bar" (written by Vincent Musetto); like its rival, the Daily News, the paper has since become known for its many puns, particularly on its back and/or front covers.
 In its 35th-anniversary edition, New York magazine listed this as one of the greatest headlines.
 It also has five other Post headlines in its "Greatest Tabloid Headlines" list.
 The Post has also been criticized for incendiary front-page headlines, such as one referring to the co-chairmen of the Iraq Study Group—James Baker and Lee Hamilton—as "surrender monkeys", and another on the murder of landlord Menachem Stark reading "Slumlord found burned in dumpster.
 Who didn't want him dead?"

 Page Six

 The Posts influential gossip section Page Six began in 1977.
 Created by James Brady, it was famous for its blind items.
 Beginning in 1985, columnist Richard Johnson edited Page Six for 25 years before British journalist Emily Smith replaced him in 2009.
 In June 2022, Smith was replaced by her deputy, Ian Mohr.
 February 2006 saw the debut of Page Six Magazine, distributed free inside the paper.
 In September 2007, it started to be distributed weekly in the Sunday edition of the paper.
 In January 2009, publication of Page Six Magazine was cut to four times a year.

 Beginning with the 2017–18 television season, a daily syndicated series known as Page Six TV came to air, produced by 20th Television, which was part of the 21st Century Fox side of Rupert Murdoch's holdings, and Endemol Shine North America.
 The show was originally hosted by comedian John Fugelsang, with contributions from Page Six and Post writers (including Carlos Greer), along with regular panelists Elizabeth Wagmeister from Variety and Bevy Smith.
 In March 2018, Fugelsang left the show, with the expectation that a new host would be named, although by the end of the season it was announced that Wagmeister, Greer and Smith would be retained as equal co-hosts.
 In April 2019, it was confirmed that the series would end after May 2019; by then, it was last in average viewership out of all U.S. syndicated newsmagazine programs, behind the similar tabloid-inspired program Daily Mail TV.